-General McKenzie, the CENTCOM commander, similarly anticipated that U.S. and NATO forces would maintain "a long-term presence" in Iraq, not only to fight the Islamic State but as a check against Iranian and Iranian-proxy activities in the country.54 Such deployments are critical to contain threats and curb the activities of state actors, while building up local partner capability to do so independently.
-By February 2021, McKenzie made this point clear: "Our goal moving forward is to continue to develop and enable the ability of our local partners to maintain the fight against ISIS in their respective areas without external assistance."55
+General McKenzie, the CENTCOM commander, similarly anticipated that U.S. and NATO forces would maintain "a long-term presence" in Iraq, not only to fight the Islamic State but as a check against Iranian and Iranian-proxy activities in the country.35 Such deployments are critical to contain threats and curb the activities of state actors, while building up local partner capability to do so independently.
+By February 2021, McKenzie made this point clear: "Our goal moving forward is to continue to develop and enable the ability of our local partners to maintain the fight against ISIS in their respective areas without external assistance."36

 Today, interstate strategic power competition is more and more manifested in the use of militant and terrorist proxies.
-Consider the extensive role of Shia militias in Syria acting as proxies for Iran and Russia,56 Shia militias operating as Iranian proxies in Iraq,57 Russian mercenaries fighting in Libya with Russian logistical support,58 or reports of Russian offers of bounties to Afghan militants to kill U.S. troops in Afghanistan.59 Separatist rebels in Ukraine used advanced weaponry they received from Russia,60 while Iran enabled Houthis in Yemen to deploy surface-to-surface missiles, precision-guided anti-ship missiles, and weaponized drone swarm attacks.61 Iran's attack on Saudi oil installations at Abgaiq involved drones launched by Shia militant groups
+Consider the extensive role of Shia militias in Syria acting as proxies for Iran and Russia,37 Shia militias operating as Iranian proxies in Iraq,38 Russian mercenaries fighting in Libya with Russian logistical support,39 or reports of Russian offers of bounties to Afghan militants to kill U.S. troops in Afghanistan.40 Separatist rebels in Ukraine used advanced weaponry they received from Russia,41 while Iran enabled Houthis in Yemen to deploy surface-to-surface missiles, precision-guided antiship missiles, and weaponized drone swarm attacks.42 Any effort to address Iran's aggressive regional activities will have to contend with Tehran's asymmetric warfare in the gray zone between war and peace.43 Pushing back on Russian and Chinese adventurism around the world will include areas of operation where counterterrorism tools and partnerships can play critical roles in a broader interstate competition.